If you don't see the answer here...email us at firstname.lastname@example.org

 Do I need a boat this year?

-Regulations are constantly changing but right now our MainStage levee stage is at the edge of the lake across from Lillas Fawcett Park so you should be able to boat, swim, paddle AND walk and sit in your own lawn chair or on the grass or even on the beach and enjoy the free stage in a socially distant safe capacity.
+Our MainStage Lakeside stage is at the edge of the lake across from Lillas Fawcett Park in the pumping station lot so you should be able to boat, swim, paddle AND walk and sit in your own lawn chair or on the grass or even on the beach and enjoy the free stage in a socially distant safe capacity.
 We strongly encourage the spirit of the original event and so you should definitely come by canoe!
+For people with lawn chairs you may sit along the road but will be directed by our staff where to do so and advise the evacuation plan should emergency vehicles need to access that road at anytime.
+We have to be able to move quickly so no shade tents etc...just lawn chairs or bag chairs.

 Is the Levee free?

 The MainStage levee is free yes!
-It takes place Saturday August 21 at 12:30 pm until 5:30 pm.
-We have also added The Silver Lake Sessions under the tent at Lillas Fawcett Park which is also free at 7:00 pm Sunday August 22.
+It takes place Saturday August 20 at 12:30 pm until 5:30 pm.
+We have also added Sunday events; The Cattail Ceilidh at 1:00 PM and The Silver Lake Sessions under the tent at Lillas Fawcett Park which is also free at 7:00 pm Sunday August 21.
 We have three ticketed events Thursday, Friday and Saturday night that you should check out as well.
 Please remember Friday and Saturday are 19+ events as we are operating a bar service under the tent.
 All our workshops during Friday - Sunday are free as well but they require registration in advance.
-Registration will be posted June 1.

 I want to volunteer at the Levee!